nrayyagari/personal-blog/content/general/problemgoodbad.md

 showTableOfContents: false
 ---

-## Problems: Bad or Good?

 Last year, I was talking to a Co-founder of a company I was interviewing for.

 We were talking about their presence in Hyderabad, how they grew into a niche service startup that was solving problems for their customers.
 He was giving me a peek into their future plans, how the Hyderabad office real estate market has shot up exponentially in the last 5 years and so forth.

 What caught my attention was, when he said: "Yes, we are planning to expand, it's difficult to find a good office space but **It's a good problem to have!**".
 While I was heading home after our meet, that thought stayed in my head for a long time.

 Until then, it didn't occur to me that problems can indeed be good.
 What a positive way to look at it.
 Sure he's going to splurge a bit more than he would want to, for the new office, but growing business and expanding workforce to meet demand is a delightful problem to have.
 Isn't it?

 I quickly brainstormed.
 What can be some good problems to have?